rithiksai/glowup-legal/index.md

 ### 5. Children’s Privacy

-GlowUp AI is **not intended for children under the age of 13**.
+Picto AI is **not intended for children under the age of 13**.
 We do not knowingly collect personal data from children.

 ---